 For these purposes, the UK has specifically designated Sberbank.
-This entity is not otherwise subject to an asset freeze.

 There is an exception for processing a sterling payment for any fee or charge required to permit an aircraft to overfly, land in or take off from Russia.

 HM Treasury also can grant other licences.